An Improved Lower Bound for Sparse Reconstruction from Subsampled Walsh Matrices: Introduction

 It is known that for a properly normalized matrix with independent gaussian entries, $q = \Oh(K \log(N/K))$ suffices to generate a RIP matrix with high probability (e.g. \cite{foucart2013compressive}).
 Yet, it is often beneficial to have more structure in the matrix $M$ \cite{rauhut2010compressive}.
 For example, if the matrix $M$ is a submatrix of the discrete Fourier transform matrix, then the fast Fourier transform algorithm allows fast matrix--vector multiplication, speeding up the run time of the recovery algorithm \cite[Chapter 12]{foucart2013compressive}.
 Additionally, generating a random submatrix requires fewer random bits and less storage space.

-The first bound on the number of subsampled rows from a Fourier matrix necessary for recovery appeared in the groundbreaking work \cite{candes2006near}.
+The first bound on the number of uniformly and independently subsampled rows from a Fourier matrix necessary for recovery appeared in the groundbreaking work \cite{candes2006near}.
 They showed that if one randomly subsamples rows so that the expected number of rows is $\Oh(K \cdot \log^6 N)$, then concatenating these rows forms a RIP matrix with high probability, after appropriate normalization.
 Rudelson and Verhsynin later improved this bound to $\Oh(K\cdot \log^2 K \cdot \log(K \log N) \cdot \log N)$ via a gaussian process argument involving chaining techniques \cite{rudelson2008sparse}.
 Their proof was then streamlined and their probability bounds strengthened \cite{dirksen2015tail, rauhut2010compressive}.
 Cheraghchi, Guruswami, and Velingker then proved a bound of $\Oh(K \cdot \log^3 K \cdot \log N)$ \cite{cheraghchi2013rip}, and Bourgain established the bound $\Oh(K \cdot \log K \cdot \log^2 N)$ \cite{bourain2014rip}.
 The sharpest result in this direction is due to Haviv and Regev, who showed the upper bound $\Oh(K\cdot \log^2 K \cdot \log N)$ through a delicate application of the probabilistic method \cite{haviv2017restricted}.
 It is widely conjectured that for the discrete Fourier transform $q = \Oh(K \log N)$ suffices \cite{rudelson2008sparse}.

-It turns out that all proofs in this line of work, including the strongest known upper bound \cite{haviv2017restricted}, apply in a more general setting where random matrix $M$ is constructed by subsampling rows of any \emph{bounded orthonormal matrix} --- that is an orthonormal matrix with all entries bounded in magnitude by $\frac{B}{\sqrt{N}}$ for some constant $B$.
-The matrix of the Discrete Fourier Transform satisfy this property with $B=1$.
+It turns out that all proofs in this line of work, including the strongest known upper bound \cite{haviv2017restricted}, apply in a more general setting where random matrix $M$ is constructed by uniformly and independently subsampling rows of any \emph{bounded orthonormal matrix} --- that is an orthonormal matrix with all entries bounded in magnitude by $\frac{B}{\sqrt{N}}$ for some constant $B$.
+The matrix of the Discrete Fourier Transform satisfies this property with $B=1$.